What is neuropathic pain?

 Examples: usually a combination of a local anaesthetic agent, opioids and steroids.

-Nerve blocks are not a permanent cure but can reduce the pain for several days or weeks before it returns to severity.
+Nerve blocks do not have a long-term effect but they can reduce the pain for several days or weeks.

-Acupuncture is a system of healing which involves the insertion of fine needles into specific points/energy channels on the body.
-It is believed that this stimulates the body’s own healing response and helps restore a natural balance.
-Acupuncture needles are very fine and when inserted the sensation is often described as a tingling or dull ache.
+Acupuncture is a treatment which originates from ancient Chinese medicine and it involves the insertion of fine needles into specific points/energy channels on the body.
+It is believed that this stimulates the nervous system and the body’s own healing response which in turn helps with pain management.
+Acupuncture needles are very fine and when inserted through the skin the sensation is often described as a tingling or dull ache.
 If you are considering having acupuncture it is suggested that you visit a practitioner who is a member of the British Acupuncture Council.

-There are many other therapies that can be used in conjunction or as an alternative to conventional treatment.
-These include therapies such as reflexology, aromatherapy and homeopathy.
+People may also find benefits in other therapies that can be used in conjunction or as an alternative to conventional treatment.
+These include therapies such as meditation, reflexology, aromatherapy and homeopathy.
+A change in lifestyle may also be beneficial for managing pain.
+Changes include following a balanced diet, doing gentle exercise (in agreement with your doctor), drinking plenty of water and avoiding smoking and drinking alcohol.

 Living with neuropathic pain